 Why Make this spreadsheet public?

 It became clear to me that keeping track of who has the Excel scoring spreadsheet and what version they have will be a very big pain in the arse.
-To eliminate that headache, I decided to put it out in the public and let the users check for updates.
+To eliminate that headache, I decided to put it out in the public domain and let the users check for updates.

 When you put something in the public domain, even if you have air tight legal caveats on it, you have lost all control over it.
 Risk management principals tell me to consider the current environment and all future environments.
 My caveats are designed to give me a tiny bit of peace of mind as I unleash this software and lose control.